udacity/RoboND-Controls-Lab/README.md

 Gravity can be a harsh reality.
 Particularly when you're dealing with attitude tuning.
 Fortunately, we can disable gravity in the simulator for the purposes of debugging.
-To so, call the `/quad_rotor/gravity` service as follows:
+To do so, call the `/quad_rotor/gravity` service as follows:
 ```
 $ rosservice call /quad_rotor/gravity "data: false"
 ```